liquidinvestigations/etherpad-lite/README.md

 # etherpad-lite

-Settings for building a custom etherpad
+Settings and Dockerfile for building a custom etherpad, tracking the `develop` branch.